hyperledger/besu-docs/docs/private-networks/how-to/configure/bootnodes.md

 ## Configure bootnodes in a production network

 A network must have at least one operating bootnode.
 To allow for continuity in the event of failure, configure two or more bootnodes in a production network.
+If you don't configure any bootnodes, Besu uses Mainnet's default bootnodes.

 We don't recommend putting bootnodes behind a load balancer because the [enode](../../../public-networks/concepts/node-keys.md#enode-url) relates to the node public key, IP address, and discovery ports.
 Any changes to a bootnode enode prevents other nodes from being able to establish a connection with the bootnode.
 This is why we recommend putting more bootnodes on the network itself.